JohnLCaron/rlauxe/README.md

 For polling, the assorter function is A_wk,ℓj(MVR).

-For a comparisian audit, the assorter function is B(MVR, CVR) as defined below, using this A_wk,ℓj.
+For a comparison audit, the assorter function is B(MVR, CVR) as defined below, using this A_wk,ℓj.

 Notes
 * The candidates, winners and losers are kept in the AuditContest.